Small-scale demixing in confluent biological tissues

-{\textbf{ Discussion} Using Brownian vertex model simulations, we show that two-dimensional mixtures bidisperse in preferred shape and in preferred area both robustly mix at large scales in the absence of an explicit heterotypic line tension distinguishing between the two cell types.
-Energy minimization at zero temperature supports our finding for both kinds of dispersity.
-In particular, mixed systems have lower energy than sorted ones, so that bidispersity is not sufficient to energetically stabilize an interface between the two fluids.
-For shape bidisperse mixtures, we find that, in spite of having solid-like cells making up half the mixture, the mixtures are still able to fluidize.
-We also discover micro-demixing in shape bidisperse mixtures, where clustering of the same cell type over several cell diameters is observed.
+\textbf{ Discussion}\\ Using Brownian vertex model simulations, we show that two-dimensional mixtures, bidisperse in preferred shape and in preferred area, have robust fluid-phase mixing at large scales in the absence of an explicit heterotypic line tension distinguishing between the two cell types.
+Energy minimization at zero temperature further supports this finding: mixed systems have lower energy than sorted ones, so that bidispersity is not sufficient to energetically stabilize an interface between the two fluids.
+For shape bidisperse mixtures, we find that, in spite of having solid-like cells making up half the mixture, the mixtures are still able to fluidize in some parameter regimes of the vertex model.
+Furthermore, although this large scale mixing occurs, we find persistent and equally robust micro-demixing in shape bidisperse mixtures, where clustering of the same cell type over sub-system-spanning lengthscales is observed.

 To understand micro-demixing in shape bidisperse mixtures, we establish a correlation between micro-demixing and zero-temperature differential energy barriers for neighbor exchanges (T1 transitions) between four cells at the heterotypic boundaries.
-Specifically, we find that the energy barriers for a fluid cell type to invade a cluster of three stiff cells is typically higher than for a stiff cell to invade a cluster of three fluid cells.
-Hence stiff cells tend to cluster.
-This stiff cell clustering allows them to percolate throughout the system and thereby shift the location of the rigidity transition for temperatures smaller than the height of the energy barriers.
-For area bidisperse systems, the differential energy barriers for neighbor exchanges are smaller than for the shape bidisperse case, and we find a rather negligible amount of micro-demixing.
+Specifically, we find that the energy barriers for a fluid cell type to ``invade'' a cluster of stiff cells is typically higher than for a stiff cell to ``invade'' a cluster of fluid cells.
+This difference in energy barriers creates a bias towards the small-scale clustering of stiffer cells.
+For area bidisperse systems, the differential energy barriers for neighbor exchanges are smaller than for the shape bidisperse case, and we find a negligible amount of micro-demixing.
 Our differential energy barrier calculations at zero temperature also yields a prediction for the temperature above which the micro-demixing does not occur---a prediction that has indeed been verified in our simulations.